Are you missing one or more teeth due to accidents or other reasons?

 A dental implant will be inserted after an operation.
 You need to a have strong bone and healthy gums if the implant is to be a success.
 Regular smoking can have a negative effect on a dental implant.
 Hence some dental implant dentists will not consider you for surgery if you are a regular smoker.

-The first step to see if you are suitable for a dental implant is to book an appointment with one of our Shawlands based implant dentist for a FREE initial consultation.
+The first step to see if you are suitable for a dental implant is to book an appointment with one of our Shawlands based implant dentist for an initial consultation.
 Our implant dentist will then advise you of the next steps and further checks required.

 You will have to undergo some dental x-rays in order to check the thickness and shape of your jawbone.
 It will also reveal the structure of your mouth such as the nerves.
 If the x-ray will not reveal enough, you may need to have a CT scan for better visibility.
 At Shawlands Dental Care, we can provide both X-rays and CT scan within our clinic.